 South Norfolk Jordan Bridge Designated A Virginia Truck Route

 The original Jordan Bridge closed to all vehicle traffic in 2008, but it's been closer to a quarter century since trucks in excess of three tons were able to navigate across the Southern branch of the Elizabeth River without using a tunnel.
 With the opening of the new South Norfolk Jordan Bridge, trucks of all sizes and weights can again use the alternate East-West crossing to navigate the region and deliver their cargo.
 A resolution by the Commonwealth Transportation Board and endorsement by Virginia Department of Transportation designates the South Norfolk Jordan Bridge as an official Virginia Truck Route.

 The high-rise, fixed-span bridge eliminates travel barriers including bridge lifts, railroad crossings and a toll plaza.
 Trucks traveling East and West on the Southside of Hampton Roads now enjoy improved access between Chesapeake and Portsmouth via the South Norfolk Jordan Bridge and its connections to I-264 and I-464.
-All vehicles approved to travel on the federal highway system may traverse the South Norfolk Jordan Bridge, and special travel permits for oversize or hazardous material loads may be obtained through VDOT.
+All vehicles approved to travel on the federal highway system may traverse the South Norfolk Jordan Bridge, and special travel permits for oversize or hazardous material loads must be obtained in advance.

 Additionally, nearly 5,000 overheight vehicles (in excess of 13’ 6”) are turned away from the Downtown and Midtown Tunnels each year and face severe penalties.
 The SNJB provides those trucks a viable travel option to reach their destinations.
 Trucks with an E-ZPass are billed at a rate of $1.75 for the first two axles and $1 per additional axle.
 Click here for a complete fee schedule.

 offers the most cost-effective way to travel the Bridge, but drivers also can establish a SNJB Pay by Plate account to manage travel fees only at this facility or receive an invoice by mail.
 There is no toll plaza, and cash is not accepted.